• Ticket Fines and Penalties in Montana

 Montana Point System

-Every traffic violation conviction comes with points, ranging from one to 15.
+Every traffic violation conviction comes with points.
 The move severe the violation, the higher the point total.
-If you total 30 or more points within a three-year period, you'll be classified as a Habitual Traffic Offender and the Driver Control Bureau will revoke your MT driver's license for three years.
+If you total 30 points or more within 3 years, you'll be classified as a Habitual Traffic Offender and the Driver Control Bureau will revoke your MT driver's license for three years.

 Montana Driver's License Suspension, Revocation and Cancellation